protectione055/gfe_driver_gtx/README.md

 ```

 #### Bw-Graph
-Currently use the version on Anonymous GitHub at `https://anonymous.4open.science/r/BwGraph_v2-B9AC/README.md`.
+Currently we use the version on Anonymous GitHub at `https://anonymous.4open.science/r/BwGraph_v2-B9AC/README.md`.
 Follow the instruction in REAME to build Bw-Graph library.
 Then configure the driver with:
 ```
 mkdir build && cd build